jeftegoes/AwsOverview/AWS S3.md

 - S3:ObjectCreated, S3:ObjectRemoved, S3:ObjectRestore, S3:Replication...
 - Object name filtering possible (\*.jpg).
 - Use case: generate thumbnails of images uploaded to S3.
-- Can create as many "S3 events" as desired.
+- **Can create as many "S3 events" as desired.**
 - S3 event notifications typically deliver events in seconds but can sometimes take a minute or longer.

 ## 15.1.
-S3 Event Notifications
+S3 Event Notifications with Amazon EventBridge

-- **Advanced filtering** options with JSON rules (metadata, object size, name...).
+- **Advanced filtering:** Options with JSON rules (metadata, object size, name...).
 - **Multiple Destinations:** Ex Step Functions, Kinesis Streams / Firehose...
 - **EventBridge Capabilities:** Archive, Replay Events, Reliable delivery.

+# 16. Object Integrity

+- S3 uses checksum to validate the integrity of uploaded objects.
+  - Using MD5.
+  - Using MD5 and Etag.
+    - ETag - represents a specific version of the object, ETag = MD5 (if SSE-S3).
+- Other supported checksums: SHA-1, SHA-256, CRC32, CRC32C.

-# 16. Baseline Performance
+# 17. Baseline Performance

 - Amazon S3 automatically scales to high request rates, latency 100-200 ms.
 - Your application can achieve at least: